DimitrisChrysos/PSLG-Obtuse-Triangle-Minimization-V3/README.md

 ## 🔀 Randomization Strategy

 If initial strategies fail:
-- Random triangle is selected among remaining obtuse ones
+- A random triangle is selected among the remaining obtuse ones
 - Random barycentric coordinates generate a candidate point
 - Point is tested; accepted only if it reduces obtuse angles
 - Max 5 failed attempts before termination